 Rosalind Franklin is responsible for much of the scientific legwork that led to the discovery of DNA’s double-helix structure.
 She was granted a three year fellowship to conduct research at King’s College London, where, alongside Maurice Wilkins and Raymond Gosling, she used her expertise as an X-ray crystallographer to delve into the mysteries of the DNA strand.

-Tensions ran high between the outspoken Franklin and the shy, reserved Wilkins, and their research focus split into different groups.
-In some ways, this increased rivalry led to even greater strides in their respective research, but also eventually led to Franklin’s suppression in the initial renown that resulted from DNA research breakthroughs.
+Tensions ran high between the outspoken Franklin and the reserved Wilkins, and their research focus split into different groups.
+This increased rivalry, in some ways, led to even greater strides in their respective research, but also eventually led to Franklin’s suppression in the initial renown that resulted from DNA research breakthroughs.

 Eventually, Francis Crick and James Watson were the first to build a working DNA model and were given a great deal of credit.
 The pair failed to mention the originators of the framework for their ‘discovery’, but all the same, the double-helix theory was out, and the scientific world was champing at the bit to discover more.